arcuru/eideticadb/docs/src/internal/core_components/entry.md

 Entries are the fundamental unit of data in EideticaDB.
 Once created, an `Entry` is immutable.
 Entries are constructed using the `EntryBuilder`.
 Each entry contains:

-- **Tree**: Contains the root ID, parent references, and tree metadata
+- **Tree**: Contains the root ID, parent references, tree metadata, and optional entry metadata
 - **Subtrees**: Vector of named subtrees (equivalent to tables), each with their own parents and data

 Entries are identified by their **ID**: A unique content-addressable identifier.

 The entry structure enables efficient validation of data integrity and forms the basis of the Merkle tree structure.

+#### Entry Metadata

+Entries may contain optional metadata that is not part of the main data model and is not merged between entries.
+This metadata is used to improve operation efficiency and for experimentation purposes.

+Currently, entries that don't modify the "settings" subtree include metadata containing references to the current settings subtree tips.
+This allows for efficient verification of settings in sparse checkout scenarios without requiring traversal of the entire history graph.

+Metadata is serialized as a `KVOverWrite` CRDT with a "settings" key containing the JSON string of the settings subtree tips.

 ```mermaid
 classDiagram